-Vivian FungSan Jose, CA
+Vivian FungKensington, CA

 In 2012, Naxos Canadian Classics released a recording of Fung’s Violin Concerto [No.1], Piano Concerto “Dreamscapes,” and Glimpses.
 The Violin Concerto earned Fung the 2013 JUNO Award for “Classical Composition of the Year.”
-Several other of Fung’s works have been released commercially on the Telarc, Çedille, Innova, and Signpost labels.
+Several of Fung’s other works have also been released commercially on the Telarc, Çedille, Innova, and Signpost labels.

 Excerpt from “Biennale Snapshots” with the Vancouver Symphony Orchestra